 Organising a private tour

-Tours that go exclusively to the Tree of Life in Bahrain are non-existent, but you will be able to find a private driver or private tour that’s willing to get you there for a fee.
+Tours that go exclusively to the Tree of Life in Bahrain are difficult to find although this Bahrain tour operator will allow you to customise your trip.
+Also, you will be able to find a private driver or private tour that’s willing to get you there for a fee.
 Prices will vary by group size, but around $80 round trip via car seems the norm.

 Uber or private taxis

 Organising your own taxi is also an option.
-Uber operates in Bahrain, making it incredibly easy to order a taxi and point your drive in the right direction.
-As the Tree of Life is so far away from Manama, most Uber drivers won’t head out there unless you pay for their waiting time and guarantee a return journey back to the city.
+Uber operates in Bahrain, making ordering a taxi incredibly easy and pointing your driver in the right direction.
+As the Tree of Life is so far away from Manama, most Uber drivers won’t head out there unless you pay for their waiting time and guarantee a return journey to the city.

 Best Time To Visit The Tree of Life